 The Commissioner has an investment portfolio consisting of reserves and short-term cash flows (including on-call cash investments).
-We continue to invest according to a low risk, high quality lending list as outlined in the Investment Strategy for 2020/21.
+We continue to invest according to a low risk, high quality lending list as outlined in the Investment Strategy for 2021/22.

-Cash balances reached an average of £79.4m during the year and interest and dividends of £0.531m was generated from treasury management activity, which was a decrease compared with the £0.703m achieved in 2019/20, with the average yield decreasing from around 1.18% to 0.67%.
-At 31 March 2021 the investment holding stood at £73m.
+Cash balances reached an average of £99.3m during the year and interest and dividends of £0.526m was generated from treasury management activity, which was a decrease compared with the £0.531m achieved in 2020/21, with the average yield decreasing from around 0.67% to 0.53%.
+At 31 March 2022 the investment holding stood at £99.9m.

-In March 2020, in response to the Covid-19 pandemic, the Bank of England decreased the base rate of interest twice, first to 0.25% on the 13th March, and then further to 0.1% on the 23rd March, having previously held this at 0.75% since August 18.
-The rate remains at this historically low level.
+In efforts to bring inflation down the Bank of England's Monetary Policy Committee (MPC) increased the base rate of interest from 0.10% to 0.25% in December 2021, with further increases to 0.50% in February 2022, 0.75% in March and 1.00% in May.
+By comparison to historical rates of interest the base rate of interest is still at an incredibly low level.
 Low base rates would benefit the Commissioner in that they are able to borrow (if required) to finance the capital programme at very low rates.
 However, the downside is that the rates of return on interest received on surplus cash balances, which are credited to the income and expenditure account, and which helps to reduce the burden on the council tax payer, are very low.